 It is important for these women to keep this money hidden as it gives them complete control over how to use it—be it during emergencies or for personal shopping trips.

 “I don’t have to explain my personal spending to any man in the family,” said Ehsan’s daughter-in-law, who follows the same practice.

 While the current stash came from cash-gifts given to Ehsan by her sons in Dubai, the 55-year-old has also been scrimping and saving all her life.
 And, the money came in handy during crucial events in her life.

 “Earlier I used to save from the money my husband gave me every month to run the house.
 Eventually, I used the saved amount to get jewellery for my daughter when she got married,” Ehsan said.

 On Nov.
 08, though, she had to lift the veil from her small hidden treasure.

 Following Modi’s announcement, she informed her entire family about her savings.
 Indians had 50 days to deposit the scrapped notes at banks or post offices.
 But Ehsan could not have done it herself as she is uneducated and has never operated a bank account on her own.

-According to a United Nations report, 80% women in India did not have access to a bank account in 2014.
+According to a United Nations report, 80% of women in India did not have access to a bank account in 2014.
 Assuming that this number has improved since then, it is unlikely to have changed much on the ground.
 “Even if women have bank accounts in their name, they are not maintained by them,” said Priyanka Bhatia, co-founder of Women on Wealth, a company that teaches women to manage and invest their wealth.
 “Most of them don’t even use an ATM alone.”

 In patriarchal India, even most educated women are not financially empowered and perceive any bank-related chore as a “man’s job.”